skypjack/entt/docs/md/entity.md

 ## Const registry

-Contrary to what the standard library containers offer, a const registry is generally but not completely thread safe.<br/>
-In particular, one (and only one) of its const member functions isn't fully thread safe.
-That is the `view` method.
+A const registry is also fully thread safe.
+This means that it won't be able to lazily initialize a missing storage when a view is generated.<br/>
 The reason for this is easy to explain.
-To avoid requiring types to be _announced_ in advance, the registry lazily initializes the storage objects for the different components.<br/>
+To avoid requiring types to be _announced_ in advance, a registry lazily creates the storage objects for the different components.
+However, this isn't possible for a thread safe const registry.<br/>
-In most cases, this isn't even necessary.
-The absence of a storage is itself the required information.
-However, when building a view, all pools must necessarily exist.
-This makes the `view` member function not thread safe even in its const overload, unless all pools already exist.
+On the other side, all pools must necessarily _exist_ when creating a view.
+Therefore, static _placeholders_ for missing storage are used to fill the gap.

+Note that returned views are always valid and behave as expected in the context of the caller.
+The only difference is that static _placeholders_ (if any) are never renewed.<br/>
+As a result, a view created from a const registry may behave incorrectly over time if it's kept for a second use.<br/>
+Therefore, if the general advice is to create views when necessary and discard them immediately afterwards, this becomes almost a rule when it comes to views generated from a const registry.

 Fortunately, there is also a way to instantiate storage classes early when in doubt or when there are special requirements.<br/>
 Calling the `prepare` method is equivalent to _announcing_ the existence of a particular storage, to avoid running into problems.
-For those interested, there are also alternative approaches, such as a single threaded tick for the registry warm-up, but these are not always applicable.
+For those interested, there are also alternative approaches, such as a single threaded tick for the registry warm-up, but these are not always applicable.<br/>
+In this case, no placeholders will be used since all storage exist.
+In other words, views never risk becoming _invalid_.

 # Beyond this document